devansh2021/EasyGradeBook/README.md

-##GradeBook
+<h1>GradeBook</h1>
-Using this app it is easy to manage grades of a classroom for faculty.
+Using this app it is easy to manage grades of students in classroom for faculty.